 Which python am I using?

 numpy for all systems is available from the Sourceforge Numpy Site .
 For most systems, precompiled binaries are available.
 On the Sourceforge page, you'll see various folders.
 Open (or expand) the Numpy folder (listed under the heading "All Files"), and then the folder for the version that you want.
 Distributions for all operating systems are given in the same folder.
-If you are staying with a 32 bit world on Mac OSX, then I recommend Version 1.3.0 or 1.4.1 with Python 2.6.
+Make sure to pick a 32 or 64 bit version that corresponds to whether you are running a 32 bit or 64 bit Python installation.
+(Most people these days will be running 64 bit).

 The package f2py is distributed as part of numpy. f2py is a powerful tool for advanced users, since it allows one to very simply turn compiled Fortran (and some kinds of c) code into a new Python command.
 You need to have installed a compatible Fortran compiler (e.g. gfortran ). f2py is used to build the courseware module CliMT , which provides an interface to the ccm radiation code.
 Documentation on use of f2py can be found here.